Pseudonym-Tim/TASKYR/README.md

 To stop a work session:

 Click the "Stop Working!" button.
-If blocking is currently active, you will be prompted to confirm the action.
+If blocking is currently active, you will be prompted to confirm the action by typing a short essay.